 Haryana based designer Rina Singh, on the other hand, experimented with both the composition and form of the garment.
 Her label, Eka's AW17 collection showcases a unique amalgamation of silk and wool for trenches, slip dresses and culottes.
 These widely popular western styles and softness of this muslin are perfect a match for workwear as well as casual attires.

 Aneeth Arora’s cotton woven Jamdani dress for Péro was a part of an exhibit on Indian fabrics at Victoria and Albert Museum, London in 2015-2016.
 This knee-length pinafore dress is constructed in a fit and flare style with bold motifs interlaced as supplementary weft its hem and small ones scattered all over its skirt.

 Abraham & Thakore, too, have used jamdani with their minimalistic tailoring to create workwear staples like jackets and square scarves.

 Designer brands outside India as well have incorporated Jamdani in their sustainable line of designs.
 There is a vast range of styles including a variety of dresses, jumpsuits, jackets, trousers, shrug showcasing the beauty of this craft.

 The beauty of Jamdani fabric lies in its motifs which appear to be floating on the body of muslin.
 Transparency of the fabric’s body, the density of the threads making up the motifs, and their proportional placement are all contributing factors.
 These motifs ranged from flora to fauna like tiger's paws, paisley, grapevines etc. Over time, these ancient motifs have become simplified.
-Today we can see minimalistic motifs in abstract geometric shapes along with varying size and colour, giving the fabric a modern appeal.
+Today we can see minimalistic modern motif design in abstract geometric shapes along with varying size and colour, giving the fabric a modern appeal.